GoogleCloudPlatform/microservices-demo/kustomize/components/network-policies/README.md

 shippingservice         app=shippingservice         2m58s
 ```

 _Note: `Egress` is wide open in these `NetworkPolicies` .
-In our case, we do this is on purpose because there are multiple egress destinations to take into consideration like the Kubernetes DNS, Istio control plane (`istiod`), Cloud Trace API, Cloud Profiler API, Cloud Debugger API, etc._
+In our case, we do this is on purpose because there are multiple egress destinations to take into consideration like the Kubernetes DNS, Istio control plane (`istiod`), Cloud Trace API, Cloud Profiler API, etc._

 ## Related Resources